Advocacy | Legislation

 Licensure Modernization: SB 26-076 has been introduced

-After a multiyear effort by the Colorado Society of Certified Public Accountants (COCPA) that included stakeholding with COCPA members, our educational partners, firms, and policymakers, groundbreaking legislation has been introduced in the Colorado General Assembly that will transform the pathway to licensure for Certified Public Accountants.
+After a multiyear effort by the Colorado Society of Certified Public Accountants (COCPA) that included stakeholding with COCPA members, our educational partners, firms, and policymakers, impactful legislation has been introduced in the Colorado General Assembly that will modernize the pathway to licensure for Certified Public Accountants.
 Senate Bill 26-076 represents a thoughtful, comprehensive approach to expanding access to the CPA profession while maintaining the rigorous standards that make CPAs trusted advisors across our state.

 What the Bill Does

-- The Bachelor's Degree + 30 Pathway
+1. The Bachelor's Degree + 30 additional credit hours + One Year of Work Experience Pathway

-- The Bachelor's Degree + Two Years Work Experience Pathway
+2. The Bachelor's Degree + Two Years Work Experience Pathway

-- The Master's Degree Pathway
+3. The Master's Degree + One Year of Work Experience Pathway

 The bill also clarifies that candidates enrolled in dual-degree programs can take the Uniform CPA exam upon obtaining their bachelor's degree and updates interstate practice privileges to allow CPAs licensed in other states to practice in Colorado more seamlessly, while preserving the rigorous standards that make CPAs trusted advisors for their clients.